open/close all folders

-- Niko of Galaxy Rangers will occasionally overtax herself, draining her implant and her natural abilities and end up knocked out or barely conscious for a while.
+- Adventures of the Galaxy Rangers: Niko of the Galaxy Rangers will occasionally overtax herself, draining her implant and her natural abilities and end up knocked out or barely conscious for a while.
 The upside is that if it gets to that point, she's probably just saved everyone's ass with it.

 - Ben 10: Alien Force: This sometimes happens to Gwen when she overuses her mana.

 - Tom Jones allegedly fainted upon singing the long and loud final note in the theme song to Thunderball.